eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

    parameters (varargs) make overloading unnecessary, and
 2. method references to overloaded declarations are ambiguous.

-Nevertheless, for interoperability, Ceylon, as of M2, _will_ let you call overloaded methods and constructors of classes defined in Java.
+Nevertheless, for interoperability, Ceylon, _does_ let you call overloaded methods and constructors of classes defined in Java.
+As of 1.1, it even lets you refine multiple overloaded versions of a method when extending a Java class or interface.

 ### Implicit type conversions

-> Why doesn't Ceylon have any kind of implicit type conversions?
+> Why doesn't Ceylon have any kind of implicit type
+> conversions?

 An implicit type conversion is a type conversion that is inserted automatically by the compiler when a the type of an expression is not assignable to the thing is being assigned to.
 For example, the Java compiler automatically inserts a call to `Long.toString()` in the following code:

 <!-- lang: java -->
     System.out.println("The time is: " + System.currentTimeMillis());

 Some languages go as far as to allow the user to define their own implicit type conversions.

 Ceylon doesn't have any kind of implicit type conversion, user-defined or otherwise.
 Every expression in Ceylon has a unique well-defined principal type.

 The power of implicit type conversions comes partly from their ability to work around some of the designed-in limitations of the type system.
 But these limitations have a purpose!
 In particular, the prohibitions against:

 * inheriting the same generic type twice, with different type arguments (in most languages),